Gordon999/Pi-MP3_Player/README.md

 - Adds a display of Playlist time, and time left to play (upto 120 minutes).

-- Optional external volume UP/DOWN and START/STOP switches, on GPIO 36,38 & 40. switches to gnd to operate.
+- Optional external volume UP/DOWN/MUTE switches, on GPIO 16,12 & 26. switches to gnd to operate.

 - 'ADD artist to .m3u' will make a m3u file with all tracks by a selected artist.